grivan/weblog/content/posts/api-design.md

 title: "Thoughts on API Design"
 date: 2021-07-08T20:25:51-07:00
 ---
-This post is about designing APIs.
-Recently I've been working to re-define APIs for a service.
-Unfortunately during this process, I have realized there is no silver bullet when designing APIs.
-A lot about the API design will depend on the clients consuming the API, how the data is available to the backend service to query and the SLAs being promised.
-However, there some general best practices I came across that remain relevant when designing new APIs and tried to distill them down to this post.

-So here to goes, in no particular order, key things to keep in mind while designing APIs:
+Recently I've been working to unify/redefine backend APIs for a set of related backend systems and my learnings are captured in this post.
+So here it goes - key things to keep in mind while designing APIs:

-## Model Resources
+## Model the API Request/Response Upfront
+First step in the API design phase is to outline request and response objects upfront.
-Model the API in terms of resource objects and then define the actions a client can take over these resources.
+One can model the API in terms of resource objects and then define the actions a client can take over these resources.
 The resources may be real or virtual objects that may or may not be tied to a database record.
-Modeling resources correctly upfront is critical since changing/restructuring these resources will involve breaking changes for the clients consuming the APIs.
+Modeling request/responses correctly upfront is critical since changing/restructuring these objects will involve breaking changes for the clients consuming the APIs.

 When defining model resources here a few key things to keep in mind:
 1. Be consistent in naming resource and operations that can be performed on them, use the naming convention common to your team/organization.
-2. Consider the number of data base queries / external dependencies required in constructing a response.
+2. Consider any external dependencies required in constructing a response.
-3. Consider the size of responses, allow clients to request extra information when necessary instead of creating a bloated standard response.
+3. Consider the size of request and responses, allow clients to request extra information when necessary instead of creating a bloated standard response.
 4. Choose a date time format and stick to it.
 ISO 8601 is human readable and very common to use.
 Use UTC and let the clients do conversion to local timezone.
 5. Consider implementing API versioning upfront.
-I haven't come across a standard way to version APIs, so use what makes sense.
-One can version APIs top level or version individual resources.
+There isn't a standard way to version APIs (eg., URL based versioning vs Query param based versioning), so use what makes sense.
-6. There may be tradeoffs between meeting service SLAs (see section below) and defining resources.

 ## Well Defined SLAs
-Another important consideration when designing APIs is to think about the SLAs (Service Level Agreements) in terms of latency and throughput.
-You should be thinking about these upfront when designing new APIs since it can impact implementations quite a bit.
+Another important consideration when designing APIs is to think about the SLAs (Service Level Agreements) in terms of **latency** and **throughput**.
+One should be thinking about these upfront when designing new APIs since they can have major impact on backend implementations.
 For example, if you already have a database that you're building a new API on top of - you may want to consider load testing the exact queries that are expected to run when your service starts to take production traffic and have room for growth.
 If you expect your resources to not